 During the first two years of studies, students must meet general education requirements with courses like English composition, mathematics, foreign language, history, natural or physical science, social science, and humanities.
 These liberal arts courses provide students with broad learning in multiple disciplines and a foundation for intellectual and personal development.

 Internships, also known as on-the-job training or practicum, may be required depending on the program.
-Students in healthcare-related programs typically have clinical hours in a practical setting while students in other majors have internships with external companies, too.
+Students in healthcare-related programs typically have clinical hours in a practical setting, while students in other majors have internships with external companies, too.

 Capstone projects are also common requirements for graduation.
-These may take the form of a thesis, albeit not as intensive as in a graduate and post-graduate level, or a research project with real-world applications.
+These may take the form of a thesis, albeit not as intensive as at a graduate and post-graduate level, or a research project with real-world applications.

-What Are the Types of Bachelor’s Degrees?
+Types of Bachelor’s Degrees

 These are the common types offered in colleges and universities.